loic425/pole-position-on-the-grid/pages/05_practice1_simple_grid.md

 *Loïc*

 Now, let's see how to write your own data provider.
+It needs to implement the DataProviderInterface.

 You can return everything you want but the default templates will handle a pagerfanta object.
-We can start slowly with an empty paginator.
+To do so, we can start slowly with an empty paginator.
 -->

 ---